 - A spouse or child who is entitled to transferred VA educational benefits based on their relationship to an individual who has separated from the uniformed services and enrolls in the institution of higher education within three (3) years of the transferor’s discharge from a period of active duty service of 90 days or more.

 Covered individuals may qualify to pay in-state tuition and fees, regardless of his/her formal state of residence.
 To apply for in-state tuition and fees as a covered individual, you must:

 - Be separated from the uniformed services with any period of honorable service after at least ninety (90) days of active duty service (or are a spouse or child of an individual who separated from the uniformed services under these terms).

-Uniformed services include: Army, Navy, Marine Corps, Air Force, Coast Guard, U.S. Public Health Service Commissioned Corps, and the National Oceanic and Atmospheric Administration Commissioned Officer Corps;.
+Uniformed services include: Army, Navy, Marine Corps, Air Force, Coast Guard, U.S. Public Health Service Commissioned Corps, and the National Oceanic and Atmospheric Administration Commissioned Officer Corps; and

 - Enter a Washington higher education institution within three (3) years of discharge from a period of active duty service.
 This means that the first day of your first quarter must be prior to the end of the third year of discharge; and